 For some peace of mind on your Tulum adventures, purchase travel insurance beforehand.
 Accidents happen, no matter how cautious you are, so it’s a good idea to be covered in case of a mishap.
 We recommend World Nomads or SafetyWing, depending on the type of traveler you are.

-At the moment, we are preferring Safety Wing as they have better Covid-19 coverage.
+At the moment, we are preferring Safety Wing as they have better Covid-19 coverage, plus, like any travel insurance, you can get a coverage just for the length of your stay.

 For more in-depth information on traveling to Mexico, go to our Mexico Travel Tips page!